esbenp/esbenp.github.io/_posts/2015-07-31-implementing-before-after-middleware.markdown

     Imagine you are making a request <code>GET /users</code> to an API.
 The actual action of GETting users from the database is displayed as the white circle in the middle.
 But before this can happen we want to run some middleware.
-    Here we notice that there are two types of middleware: (1) before and (2) after.
+    As pictured there are two types of middleware: (1) before and (2) after.
     Before middleware is run against the request before the execution of the actual action it requests (duh).
 Examples of this could be checking if the user is authenticated and authorized, if the CSRF token sent with the request is valid